 Our investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
+The first lien debt may include traditional first lien senior secured loans or unitranche loans.
+Unitranche loans combine characteristics of traditional first lien senior secured loans as well as second lien and subordinated loans.
+Unitranche loans will expose us to the risks associated with second lien and subordinated loans to the extent it invests in the "last out" tranche.
 In some cases, our investments may also include equity interests.

-The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
-Similar to us, SBIC LP's investment objective is to generate current income and capital appreciation under our investment criteria.
-However, SBIC LP's investments must be in SBA eligible companies.
+Our primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
+Similar to us, SBIC I's and SBIC II's investment objective is to generate current income and capital appreciation under our investment criteria.
+However, SBIC I's and SBIC II's investments must be in SBA eligible small businesses.
 Our portfolio may be concentrated in a limited number of industries.
-As of December 31, 2016, our top five industry concentrations were business services, software, consumer services, investment fund and education.
+As of December 31, 2017, our top five industry concentrations were business services, software, healthcare services, education and consumer services.

-As of December 31, 2016, our net asset value was\$938.6 million and our portfolio had a fair value of approximately\$1,558.8 million in 78 portfolio companies, with a weighted average yield to maturity at cost ("Yield to Maturity at Cost") of approximately 11.1%.
-This Yield to Maturity at Cost calculation assumes that all investments, including secured collateralized agreements, not on non-accrual are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+As of December 31, 2017, our net asset value was\$1,035.0 million and our portfolio had a fair value of approximately\$1,825.7 million in 84 portfolio companies, with a weighted average yield to maturity at cost ("YTM at Cost") of approximately 10.9%.
+This YTM at Cost calculation assumes that all investments, including secured collateralized agreements, not on non-accrual are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
 This calculation excludes the impact of existing leverage.
-Yield to Maturity at Cost uses the London Interbank Offered Rate ("LIBOR") curves at each quarter's end date.
+YTM at Cost uses the London Interbank Offered Rate ("LIBOR") curves at each quarter's end date.
 The actual yield to maturity may be higher or lower due to the future selection of the LIBOR contracts by the individual companies in our portfolio or other factors.